.NET

 Office Labs - Canvas for OneNote

 Canvas for OneNote is another new and interesting innovation from the Office Labs team.
 Canvas for OneNote creates a new way for you to manage your OneNote section and pages in a more “inspirational” and “irregular” way.
 OneNote is traditionally organized into Note books, sections, groups, pages and subpages - just like a classical book shelf filled with note books.
 It works really nice if you know in which note book you placed your notes (of course you can search to find it…faster than you search your shelf).
+This feels a little bit old-school to me and I still have a lot of hand notes and documents spread out over my desktop (not the Windows desktop, a real physical one) organized in a very strict chaotic order.

 SharePoint